flatironinstitute/sciware-intern-mentors/01-laptop-setup.md

 # Laptop Setup (Python, VS Code, and Notebooks)

 Sciware recommends [uv](https://docs.astral.sh/uv/) Python.
-For notebooks, we recommend and Jupyter notebooks in VS Code.
+For notebooks, we recommend Jupyter notebooks in VS Code.
 For Windows users, we recommend Windows Subsystem for Linux (WSL).
 Here's how to set these up on your laptop.